-HOW TO REACH PERIYAR NATIONAL PARK
+HOW TO GET TO PERIYAR NATIONAL PARK?

 I recommend spending at least one or two nights in Thekkady to experience the Periyar National Park Safari and visit nearby points of interest such as the spice and tea plantations.